-This section of the Annual Plan describes HABC's planned sources and uses of MTW Block Grant.
-Planned sources and uses for other HUD, other federal, State and Local funds and other Non-MTW funds are described in a separate attachment.
+This section of the Annual Plan describes HABC's planned sources and uses of MTW Block Grant funds.
 This financial plan is compiled based on current information and is subject to revision as conditions and/or assumptions change.

 A. Estimated Sources and Uses of MTW Funds in FY 2021